St. Mark's Cathedral (Salt Lake City)

 Church in Salt Lake City, Utah, U.S.

-St. Mark's Episcopal Cathedral located at 231 E. 100 South in Salt Lake City, Utah is the cathedral church of the Diocese of Utah in the Episcopal Church in the United States of America.
-Built in 1871, it is the third oldest Episcopal cathedral in the United States and the second oldest continuously used worship building in Utah.
+The Cathedral Church of Saint Mark, commonly known as St. Mark's Cathedral, is the cathedral church of the Episcopal Diocese of Utah.
+It is located on 100 South in downtown Salt Lake City, Utah.
+Built between 1870 and 1903, it is the third oldest Episcopal cathedral in the United States, the oldest extant non-Mormon church in Utah, and the second oldest continuously used worship building in Utah after the Salt Lake Tabernacle.

 On September 22, 1970, it was added to the National Register of Historic Places.
+The offices of the Diocese of Utah and the Episcopal Retreat & Conference Center are located next door to the cathedral in the Episcopal Church Center of Utah.